-SESTINA, Vegan Pasta and Wine Bar Opens in NYC’s East Village, Offers At-Home Meal Kits
+SESTINA, Vegan Pasta & Wine Bar Opens in the East Village, Offers Meal Kits

 The East Village just got a new vegan pasta and wine bar thanks to Matthew Kenney, the vegan chef who is creating a plant-based lifestyle brand that offers delicious dining options from coast-to-coast.
 SESTINA will open for service in East Village starting August 14th with a second location slated to launch in the Culver City area of LA in September.